remp2020/remp/Mailer/README.md

 #### POST `/api/v1/users/is-user-unsubscribed`

-API call that checks if user unsubscribed given newsletter.
+API call that checks if user is unsubscribed from given newsletter list.

 ##### *Headers:*